 Advantages of using business credit

-• By keeping your business finances separate from your own, you’re protected from liability in case of business failure, which may not hurt your personal credit.
+• By keeping your business finances separate from your own, you may be able to protect yourself from some financial liability in case of business failure, though it varies based on your business structure and any documents you signed when getting funding, like personal guarantees

 • Your bookkeeping and accounting should be less complicated if you use business credit instead of personal credit for financing.